 Serving Fried Wonton Strips

 I love to serve the wontons while they’re still a bit warm.
 Just like at my favorite Chinese restaurants, small bowls of duck sauce and hot mustard on the side are great for dipping.
-Both of these items are available in the “ethnic” aisle at the grocery store, or at the Asian market.
+Both of these items are typically available in the International section at the grocery store, or at the Asian market.

 While they’re a great appetizer, crispy wonton strips are a nice addition to other courses, too.
 They bring a delicious crunch to Chinese Chicken Salad and we love them served alongside steamy Hot and Sour Soup.

 A bowlful of fried wonton strips is also a great snack for Game Day parties as an alternative to chips.
 You could even go for an entire Asian themed finger food menu with Sticky Wings, Egg Rolls, and Coconut Shrimp.